The Dynamic Dance of Activity and Methods in Action

 People with the Methods Perceptual Style excel at breaking down big problems into actionable steps.
 They’re rational and detail-oriented, and when they commit to a plan, they see it through, come hell or high water.
 That structured approach, which makes me admire their tenacity, can sometimes also feel like a barrier.
 They may see my drive for spontaneity and my eagerness to jump right in as chaotic.
 And I admit—I can see their need for structure and “following the rules” as frustratingly rigid.

 This tug-of-war of styles came into clear focus for me one hectic day when I was the CIO of a mid-sized company.
-A candidate for the vacant position of technology manager, who by all accounts had “aced” the first three interviews was waiting for me to interview her, when the alarms in the server room went off as a pipe had broken in the ceiling and a number of our servers had been damaged by the water.
+A candidate for the vacant position of Network Manager, who by all accounts had “aced” the first three interviews was waiting for me to interview her, when the alarms in the server room went off as a pipe had broken in the ceiling and a number of our servers had been damaged by the water.

 I asked Sally (the candidate) if she would rather come back another day, but she said that given that she had traveled from the west coast, she would rather wait.
-So, I handed her a legal pad and a pen and said to her “You are the technology manager in a medium size company.
+So, I handed her a legal pad and a pen and said to her “You are the Network Manager in a medium size company.
 A pipe has burst, and the server room is flooded.
 Please detail how you would go about recovering the servers.
 Understanding that you do not know our configuration, please make whatever assumptions you want to make and provide a solution.

 I returned in a little over an hour and she only had written 10-25 lines of action.
 Two hours later, she only had completed a little over a page and the entries were very obvious: “Order new servers, install new servers, get backup tapes, restore tapes”.
 Feeling bad that her interview was skewed by the server room events, I asked my network administrator to present to her our computer room set-up (hardware and software) and to discuss our Service Level Agreements and existing procedures.